birkett/srvany-ng/README.md

 * Open Source
 * 32 and 64 bit binary available
 * No OS/2 application support
+* Service will stop if the launched application exits

 ## Building
 Solution is known to build with Visual Studio 2013, no additional dependencies are needed.
 The project uses the "v120_xp" toolset to ensure XP / 2003 support, and links to the MSVCRT statically.